Handing off development stores to clients

 There are two main reasons to transfer a store to a live plan:

 - The work on the store is complete and the store is ready to sell products.

 - The work on the store is not complete, but the store requires a feature that's available only on a paid Shopify plan.
 To learn more about what features aren't available for development stores, see Features and limitations of development stores.

 When transferring to a live subscription plan, the store will require billing information, which must be provided by the store owner.

 Transfer ownership of a development store

-Log in to your Partner Dashboard, and click Development stores.
+Log in to your Partner Dashboard, and click Stores.

-Click Transfer ownership beside the store that you want to transfer:
+Click Transfer ownership beside the development store that you want to transfer.

-- When you're done, click Transfer store.
-The store now appears on the Transferred stores tab within the Development stores page in your Partner Dashboard.
+When you're done, click Transfer store.
+The store now appears on the Stores page in your Partner Dashboard under the Managed tab.
 The new owner receives an email with instructions to create the account and select a plan.
 Until your client accepts the transfer, the store is paused.
 After the client begins paying for a Shopify plan, you start to receive your monthly recurring revenue share.

 After you've transferred a store to your client, you can also send them the Merchant Handoff Kit.
 Make sure to provide them with information about:

 - How they can access the store, including the URL (